 - Wash the Trailer Washing your trailer will help assure the external moving parts will continue to work as designed without causing issues.
-Wash as needed with a power washer and a detergent solution. - Gooseneck Hitch Before each tow, the gooseneck coupler and the gooseneck ball need a thin layer of automotive grease to reduce wear and insure proper operation.
+Wash as needed with a power washer and a detergent solution.
+(NOTE: If equipped with a poer unit, ie. Generater, avoid making contact to this area with pressure washer) - Gooseneck Hitch Before each tow, the gooseneck coupler and the gooseneck ball need a thin layer of automotive grease to reduce wear and insure proper operation.
 Replace any parts immediately if they show wear, corrosion or if the parts are not in proper working order.
 If the gooseneck coupler or ball need to be replaced, be sure to replace it with the correct load rating. - Wheel Bolts Check the torque after the first 50 miles and again at 100 miles.
 Then at a minimum of every one thousand miles make sure they are tight.
 It is extremely important to apply and maintain the proper wheel mounting torque on your trailer axle.
 If you are replacing a wheel it is important that the wheels, tires, and axle are properly matched.
 Be sure to match the wheel to the axle hub.
 Make sure the wheels have enough load carrying capacity and pressure rating to match the maximum load of the tire and trailer.
 Care should be taken to match any replacement wheel with the same offset wheel as originally equipped.
-Failure to match offset can result in reducing the load carrying capacity of your axle and cause bearing stress.

-- Breakaway Switch Check the battery for a full charge frequently. - Suspension All components (springs, hangers, bolts, etc.) of the suspension should be visually inspected every 6,000 miles for signs of wear.
+Failure to match offset can result in reducing the load carrying capacity of your axle and cause bearing stress. - Tire Pressure Check tire pressure regularly.
+See the section "Tire Information" for the correct tire pressure for your trailer. - Breakaway Switch Check the battery for a full charge frequently. - Suspension All components (springs, hangers, bolts, etc.) of the suspension should be visually inspected every 6,000 miles for signs of wear.
 Worn items should be replaced or fixed immediately.
 See your packet information for more details on inspecting and replacing suspension components.

-- · Cleanliness Wash the trailer regularly. - Daily Inspection Conduct a walk-around inspection daily, fix any problems you find immediately.
+• Daily Inspection - Conduct a walk-around inspection daily, fix any problems you find immediately.